Muteeb-Haider/AtmSystem/README.md

 1. Save as `README.md` in your project root
 2. Commit with your NetBeans project files
 3. The diagram will automatically render on GitHub

-Would you like me to add any specific NetBeans configuration details or screenshots?